The 9 best straighteners for curly hair that create a lasting smooth, glossy with ease

 Reasons to avoid

 While hair tools have made strides in recent years, giving us the ability to style our own hair at home (thank you, ghd!), frizz can still develop within hours of styling curly hair.
-But our testers found results from the Dyson Corrale were almost unmatched, with speed and convenience at its core.
-Unlike any other straightener on the market, this styler boasts flexing plates that gather around the hair as it styles, meaning that less pressure is put onto the hair shaft, subsequently resulting in less damage.
-This was evident in the finish of our hair, as it felt shinier and straighter than we’d seen with any other hot tool.
-A small quibble we had with the user experience is that the styler feels as though it's snagging when it glides across the hair (it isn't, this is the "corrale" effect gathering the strands), but you can push through this for the results.
+But, unlike any other straightener on the market, the Dyson Corrale boasts flexing plates that gather around the hair as it styles, putting less pressure on the hair shaft, which inflicts less damage.
+This was evident in the finish of some of our testers' hair, which felt shinier and straighter than with other hot tools.
+A small quibble we had with the user experience is that the styler feels as though it's snagging when it glides across the hair (it isn't, this is the "corrale" effect gathering the strands), but you can easily tolerate this for the results.

 While we did notice that it's fairly weighty compared to competitors, the Corrale's limited battery life makes this cordless design great for on-the-go touch-ups – but with its long-lasting results (especially if you prep with the brand's Dyson Chitosan pre-style cream), you may find that you can make it to your next hair wash without needing to reach for the irons.
 Unusually wide plates for a non-curl-specific device means this styler can capture larger sections at once, resulting in reduced styling time even in very thick and/or coarser hair.

-See our full Dyson Corrale Hair Straightener review for a deep dive into this tool
+See our full Dyson Corrale Hair Straightener review for a more in-depth guide

 The best budget straightener for curly hair